Miénteme

-The song reached number one on the Billboard Argentina Hot 100, becoming both artists first number-one single on AR Hot 100.
-The song also has reached number one in Uruguay and Costa Rica, as well as the top 5 in Spain and various Latin American countries.
+The song reached number one on the Billboard Argentina Hot 100, becoming both artists first number-one single on Argentina.
+The song also has reached number one in Uruguay and Costa Rica, as well as the top five in Spain and various Hispanic American countries.
 The song was a hit since its release and, in June, it reached the top 50 of the most listened to songs in the world on Spotify, making Tini and Becerra the first Argentine artists to ever achieve such success.
 The song also peaked on Billboard Global 200, and Global Excl.
 US, making Tini and Beccera the first female Argentine artists appearing on Global 200 chart.

 Background

 After their successful first collaboration "High Remix", Tini announced that she was preparing a new song with Becerra, and also, in interview for Vanity Teen magazine she revealed: "With Mary [Becerra], we did High, alongside Lola Índigo, and people felt really connected to that single. [...]
 And, when we introduced this song, I had been in silence for six months.
 I had not released a song or anything during that time.
 Thus, I said that I wanted to release a new song with her after the success of High and all the love we received for that song we had sung together".

 Speaking on her part on "Miénteme" during an interview with Los 40, Becerra said: "Tini and I have collaborated together before.
 We love to record songs, plan when to release them, and ‘Mienteme’ was one of them.
 Tini said ‘look, I have a song that I would like you to be part of, I see you, only you, I want to get it as close to my birthday as possible, it would be a gift for me.’
 For reasons that were out of our hands, we could not get it out for her birthday (March 21).
 But when she sent me the song, I immediately recorded my part and she loved it. [...]
 It was super long to shoot.
 It has a lot of choreography, a lot of setups, dancers, everything.
 An incredible production.
 You can see in the result the effort that we put into it".

 On April 24, the singers shared the first teaser of the new single on their social networks, and revealed that it will be released on April 29.
 Later, two more teasers followed, then the complete teaser was posted on Tini's official YouTube channel, and it reached number one in the YouTube trends in Argentina and several Latin American countries.
 After a few hours the song was released, it became a trend reaching the first position in several countries, and Tini launched the #MiéntemeChallenge that went viral on the video-sharing platform TikTok.
 Tini also revealed during a Billboard Live interview that the "Mienteme Remix" will come."